pixcept/ioBroker.plenticore/README.md

 ## Forecast data

-To be able to use the forecast feature you need to have the ioBroker.darksky adapter installed.
+To be able to use the forecast feature you need to have the ioBroker.darksky or the ioBroker.weatherunderground adapter installed.
 In addition you need to have the system's global geo position (longitude and latitude) configured and set the extended config of the plenticore adapter (panel and battery data if applicable).

 ### plenticore.0.forecast.consumption